Donate Tickets

 Photo of Kelvin Roston Jr. and Mi Kang by Michael Brosilow.

 Miss Julie is officially open!
-Strindberg’s masterpiece has been produced around the world every year since its premiere in the late 1800s, and this production, directed by Associate Artistic Director Gabrielle Randle-Bent, is a thrilling addition to a long and storied legacy.
+August Strindberg’s masterpiece has been produced around the world every year since its premiere in the late 1800s, and, in that time, it has consistently challenged critics and audiences alike.

 “From the moment the audience enters the theatre, Associate Artistic Director Gabrielle Randle-Bent’s production of a script, translated by Harry G. Carlson, grabs the theatergoer by the throat and never lets go…Gabrielle Randle-Bent has a dream cast, with whom she tells Strindberg’s story of arrogance and aspiration…Court Theatre is known for its superior productions of the classics.
 Gabrielle Randle-Bent has added Miss Julie to an ever-growing roster of fine presentations.”